exercism/javascript/exercises/practice/error-handling/.docs/introduction.md

 - If the input is not a string, throw a `TypeError`.

-- If the input is an empty string, throw a generic `Error`.
+- If the input is an empty string, return `null`.

+- If input length is greater than 100, throw `Error`.

+- If input length is less than 10, throw `Error`.

+- If input contains a mix of letters and numbers, throw `Error`.

 - Otherwise, return the input in `uppercase`.